EXCLUSIVE-Travelzoo mulls sale, seeks adviser-sources

 Travelzoo's move comes after it received takeover interest from private equity firms and trade buyers, the sources said.

-The list of potential buyers could include Amazon (AMZN.O) and Google Inc (GOOG.O), which bought travel technology company ITA Software last year, said Dan Kurnos, a research analyst at The Benchmark Company.
+The list of potential buyers could include Amazon (AMZN.O) and Google Inc (GOOG.O), which bought travel technology company ITA Software last year, said Dan Kurnos, a research analyst as The Benchmark Company.

 The sources said online travel website ODIGEO, which is owned by AXA Private Equity and Permira, could also be a likely buyer.